 10 Reasons to Fall in Love With Berkeley County, South Carolina

-1. Prime Location
+The Prime Location

-2. Fascinating History
+Fascinating History

 South Carolina, and Berkeley County in particular, is steeped in history for many reasons.
-One of the most significant reasons is that it was the backdrop of several pivotal battles during the American Revolution, including the Battle of Monck’s Corner and the Battle of Biggins Bridge.
+One of the most significant reasons is that it was the backdrop of several pivotal battles during the American Revolution, including the Battle of Monck’s Corner and the Battle of Biggin Bridge.

-These battles played a crucial role in the American victory over the British and helped shape the future of the south and the United States.
+These two battles were crucial in the American victory over the British and helped shape the future of the south and in turn the United States.

 History buffs should be on the lookout for historical markers all over the county.
 One particularly popular stop in Berkeley County is Francis Marion’s Tomb.
 Most people might be familiar with Marion, aka the Swamp Fox, as the main character in the movie The Patriot, on whom the film is loosely based.

 Marion was a Revolutionary War hero who led a rogue group of fighters against the British during the American Revolution.
 He’s quite the legend in this part of Berkeley County and in all of South Carolina really.